canonical/ubuntu-mir/README.md

 RULE: - All packages must have a designated "owning" team, regardless of
 RULE:   complexity, which is set as a package bug contact.
 This is not a
-RULE:   requirement for the MIR team ACK, but for the package to be promoted RULE    by an archive admin.
+RULE:   requirement for the MIR team ACK, but for the package to be promoted
+RULE:   by an archive admin.
 Still, it is strongly suggested to subscribe,
 RULE:   as the owning team will get a preview of the to-be-expected incoming
 RULE:   bugs later on.
 RULE: - Simple packages (e.g. language bindings, simple Perl modules, small